 Do You Need an Attorney for Your Case?

-If you or somebody you love has been injured due to the negligence of another person, you may need an attorney to help secure the compensation you deserve.
+If you or somebody you love has been injured due to the negligence of another person, like in a car accident in Sacramento, you may need an attorney to help secure the compensation you deserve.
 At Walkup, Melodia, Kelly & Schoenberger, we are ready to thoroughly investigate your case and work to properly calculate any compensation you are entitled to.
 We are fully aware that methods used by insurance carriers to calculate pain and suffering damages are likely to lead to lower settlement offers.
 We are not afraid to take on aggressive insurance carriers to obtain maximum compensation for your pain and suffering damages.
 Contact us today for a free consultation of your case by clicking here or calling your location number on our contact page.